joeyallen1/Sudoku-Game/README.md

    python Sudoku.py

 ## Usage
 Once the game starts, a randomly generated Sudoku puzzle will appear on the screen.
 Use the mouse to select cells and input numbers to solve the puzzle.
+Correct guesses will appear in blue and incorrect guesses will appear in red.

-You can also clear the board, generate new puzzles, and check the solution using the available buttons.
+You can also clear the board, generate new puzzles, and press the finish button to freeze the timer.

 ## Controls
 - Input Numbers: Click on a blank square and press any number key (1-9) to fill it in.